puffscoin/web3.js/docs/web3-eth-debug.rst

     import Web3 from 'web3';
     import {Debug} from 'web3-eth-debug';

-    // "Web3.givenProvider" will be set if in an Ethereum supported browser. const debug = new Debug(Web3.givenProvider || 'ws://some.local-or-remote.node:11364', null, options);
+    // "Web3.givenProvider" will be set if in a PUFFScoin supported browser. const debug = new Debug(Web3.givenProvider || 'ws://some.local-or-remote.node:11364', null, options);